Skip to content

 Thanks for sharing code.

-Your solution and this solution https://git.521000.best/szimek/signature_pad/issues/49#issuecomment-260976909
+Your solution and this solution https://git.521000.best/szimek/signature_pad/issues/49#issuecomment-260976909 have the same result.

 but I don't know why they don't work with a small canvas.

-I receive a cropped base64 string like this data:image/png;base64,iVBORw0KGgoAAAANSUhEUgAAAJoAAACwCAYAAAD3yHdHAAAWqklEQ…R2XRtoY4vDik3+K4DY27CgyngC092SXi3pl3sR9BxnnAL/C1ghAjtx4zZSAAAAAElFTkSuQmCC
+I receive a cropped base64 string like this data:image/png;base64,iVBORw0KGgoAAAANSUhEUgAAAJoAAACwCAYAAAD3yHdHAAAWqklEQ…R2XRtoY4vDik3+K4DY27CgyngC092SXi3pl3sR9BxnnAL/C1ghAjtx4zZSAAAAAElFTkSuQmCC.

 It does not display since it is broken.